Mr Jacob Blokland

 GPO Box 2100, Adelaide 5001, South Australia

 I am generally passionate about the comparative anatomy of birds and its application to understanding extinct life.
-Under the supervision of Associate Professor Trevor H. Worthy and Professor Mike S. Y. Lee, my PhD research focuses on the cosmopolitan and speciose bird family Rallidae (rails, moorhens, coots, crakes and allies), particularly Oligocene and Miocene fossils of around 26 to 16 million-years-old.
-This project predominately involves taxonomic descriptions and comparisons of fossil forms, as well as a large component associated with phylogenetic inference, and aims to shed light on the relationships of these ancient forms to their living counterparts, and the patterns and processes relating to the modern radiation.
-I am also involved in projects other aimed at developing our understanding of bird evolution.
-Australia.
+My PhD research focuses on the cosmopolitan and speciose bird family Rallidae (rails, moorhens, coots, crakes and allies) and allies, and Oligocene-Miocene fossil representatives around 26 to 16 million-years-old.
+This project predominately involves taxonomic descriptions and comparisons, as well as a large component associated with phylogenetic inference, and aims to shed light on their evolutionary relationships to their living counterparts, and the patterns and processes relating to the modern radiation.
+I am also involved in other projects aimed at developing our understanding of bird evolution.

-As part of the Flinders Palaeontology Research Group, I am grateful to be involved in the BSc (Palaeontology) degree, where I teach part of the Scientific Illustration topic, phylogenetic inference in the 3rd year Vertebrate Palaeontology, supervise student research project, and assist in tuition where palaeoornithology is a focus.
+As part of the Palaeontology Research Group, I am grateful to be involved in the BSc (Palaeontology) degree, where I teach part of the Scientific Illustration topic, phylogenetic inference in the 3rd year Vertebrate Palaeontology, supervise student research projects, and assist in tuition where palaeornithology is a focus.
 Since 2020, I have also been preparing bird skeletons for the Flinders University Vertebrate Collection (FUVC).

 Qualifications